In children, bladder cancer is usually low grade (not likely to spread) and the prognosis is usually good following surgery to remove the tumor.

 - Non-germ cell tumors: Tumors that begin in the tissues that surround and support the testicles.
 These tumors may be benign or malignant.

-A testicular tumor may cause a painless lump in the testicles.
+A painless lump in the testicles may be a sign of a testicular tumor.
 Other conditions may also cause a lump in the testicles.